moj-analytical-services/NLP-guidance/LDA.md

 Since LDA results are probabilistic, we wouldn't necessarily expect identically-worded documents to have the exact same topical distributions.
 But for the distributions to be completley different seems to me to render the results meaningless: if the topics purport to summarise the themes within the [*corpus*](Glossary.md), and if identical [*documents*](Glossary.md) are being suggested to have completely different topics within them, then the credibility of the topics is irreparably damaged in my opinion.

+It should be added that since writing this I have written a toy bit of code on LDA for this repo (found in the `code` folder) and have not managed to replicate this problem.
+So maybe it was just the package that we and DfT were using, or maybe it's a problem that only crops up when you have a sufficiently large data set.
+The next problem is still present, however.

 ### Problem 2: the results are not explicable